The Simple Technique that Helps Me Be Insanely Productive Every Single Day

-Unfortunately, by a few weeks in, all of our good intentions seem to fall by the wayside, and we end up slipping back into old habits.
-I would always fall into this cycle, too, but then a few years ago I discovered a productivity technique that has been a total game changer for me.
+Unfortunately, by a few weeks in (aka now! 😉 ), all of our good intentions seem to fall by the wayside, and we end up slipping back into old habits.
+I would always fall into this cycle too.
+But then a few years ago I discovered a productivity technique that has been a total game changer for me.

 It’s time blocking.

 I get it.
-When I first heard about this technique, I thought it would be too strict and limiting– planning out every second of my day?!
+When I first heard about this technique, I thought it would feel too strict.
+Planning out every second of my day?!
 That sounded a little extreme.
-What I found, though, was exactly the opposite; it was actually kind of freeing.
+What I found, though, was exactly the opposite.
+It was actually kind of freeing.

 I will be working on one project and remember something I have to do, so I leave in the middle of project #1 and try to complete project #2.
-Inevitably, I remember something else I need to do, so while projects #1 and #2 are sitting there halfway finished, I start project #3.
+Inevitably, I remember something else I need to do.
+So while projects #1 and #2 are sitting there halfway finished, I start project #3.

 Can any of you other creatives out there relate? 😉

-If I’m working on something and remember an email I need to respond to, I know I have time blocked out later in my day to answer emails, so I can continue with the project I’m working on and handle the email during the scheduled time.
+If I’m working on something and remember an email I need to respond to, I know I have time blocked out later in my day to answer emails.
+This allows me to continue with the project I’m working on and handle the email during the scheduled time.
 I’m no longer dashing from project to project.

 Time blocking also limits my distractions.
-If I only have 30 minutes to complete a certain task before I need to move on to the next item on my list, I know I don’t have time to scroll through Facebook or Instagram; I need to focus!
-Time blocking keeps me on task, which means I’m wasting less time and accomplishing more.
+If I only have 30 minutes to complete a certain task before I need to move on to the next item on my list, I know I don’t have time to scroll through Facebook or Instagram.
+I need to focus!

 Of course, when I discovered how helpful time blocking could be with productivity, I did what I always do– I made a printable!

 Can I tell you a secret?
 My day almost never goes exactly how I have planned it out.
 Life happens!
-The Cs need my help.
+My kids need my help.
 Something takes longer than I think it will.
 I get interrupted by a phone call or get stuck in traffic.

 Of course, I wouldn’t just dangle my very favorite printable out in front of you without giving you the chance to snag it for free, so you can download it below!